School of Public and International Affairs

 M.A., American University of Paris

 B.A., University of Pennsylvania

-The social construction of victims and perpetrators remains a central theme of her work as well as questions of corporate accountability for mass atrocity.
-Considering the intersection of corporate behavior and conflict draws on Federman’s decade-long career as a senior advertising executive.
-Based first in Manhattan, then in Toronto and finally Paris, Federman negotiated with companies throughout North America, Europe, the Middle East, Africa and Asia.
-Some of the companies with whom she met include; Google, NFL, Viacom, Expedia, Discovery and most of the world’s largest advertising agencies.
-During her professional career, she completed Harvard Business School’s Key Executive Program, studying negotiation, entrepreneurship, strategy and accounting.
+When writing about corporate accountability, Federman draws on her decade-long career as a senior advertising executive.
+Based first in Manhattan and then in Paris, Federman negotiated with companies throughout North America, Europe, the Middle East, Africa and Asia.
+She has presented at Google, NFL, Viacom, Expedia, Discovery and most of the world’s largest advertising agencies.
+She completed Harvard Business School’s Key Executive Program.

 Federman is fluent in French.

 - The role of narratives in entrenching and/or transforming conflict

 - The social construction of victims and perpetrators

 Her website Language of Conflict discusses the role of language in framing conflicts and as a result, the approaches taken for their resolution.

 “Corporate Leadership and Mass Atrocity,” The Journal of Business Ethics.
 (2020)